Substra/substra-backend/substrabac/fixtures/chunantes/challenges/d5002e1cd50bd5de5341df8a7b7d11b6437154b3b08f531c9b8f93889855c66f/description.md

 Predicted responses are scored using a **macro averaged recall**.

-## Test dataset description
+## Test data manager description

-Test dataset features are numpy array of shape (n_test_samples, 450, 600, 3).
+Test data manager features are numpy array of shape (n_test_samples, 450, 600, 3).

 ## Predictions format

-Dataset opener must implement the `save_pred` function so that it creates a `pred/pred.csv` file with one line for each sample (same order as features returned by the opener `get_X` function) and 7 columns contaning the probability of belonging to each of the seven classes.
+DataManager opener must implement the `save_pred` function so that it creates a `pred/pred.csv` file with one line for each sample (same order as features returned by the opener `get_X` function) and 7 columns contaning the probability of belonging to each of the seven classes.